 Elizabeth “Biz” Steinberg has served in leadership roles in Community Action for over forty-six years, serving through changing political climates.
 Currently serving as the Chief Executive Officer for the Community Action Partnership of San Luis Obispo (CAPSLO), Biz has also served on the California Community Action Partnership Association Board of Directors, as Regional Representative to the National Community Action Partnership, and as a Head Start Director at CAPSLO!
 Encapsulating this enduring resilience and impact, Steinberg shares, “My experience shows that no matter what the political climate, Community Action has continued to be a movement through almost sixty years, ‘Helping People, Changing Lives.’
 Community Action is a living laboratory of human development programs and services created to alleviate Poverty.
 The 1,000 agencies across the nation meet the unique needs in their communities– no cookie cutter model.”

-Another pivotal figure in the Community Action landscape is David Bradley, Co-Founder and CEO of the National Community Action Foundation.
+Another pivotal figure in the Community Action landscape is David Bradley, co-founder and CEO of the National Community Action Foundation.
 Bradley has been instrumental in advocating for the policies and funding necessary to sustain and expand the reach of Community Action agencies.
 His leadership has helped ensure that these agencies can continue their vital work despite the ever-changing political environment.
 Reflecting on the significance of this milestone, Bradley states:

 “Sixty years ago, the War on Poverty and the frontline efforts of Community Action Agencies forever changed America.
 No longer could any community ignore the poverty in its midst.
 The purpose, mission, and dedication of the Community Action Network provided millions of individuals with the chance of a secure and satisfying life.
 Today, as we celebrate our 60 year milestone, we are reminded that America needs to change again and that Community Action must help bring about this change.
 The divisions and challenges that afflict our body politic and our communities must be addressed and healed so that all can share in the full blessings of this country.
 Onward and upward through Community Action!”